 Outdoor warning sirens, reminiscent of the Cold War and the days of Civil Defense, have been once again identified as a valuable warning tool.
 However, the modern siren systems not only send an audible tone to get the attention of residents, visitors and business owners, verbal messages are transmitted over loud speakers after the alert tone is sounded.

-Though not in every part of the city, Providence has two siren systems.
-The campus siren system installed at Brown University was installed in the Spring of 2008 and the second system at the Port of Providence is slated for Spring of 2009.
+Although not in every part of the city, Providence has two siren systems.
+The campus siren system installed at Brown University was installed in the spring of 2008 and the second system at the Port of Providence was installed in the spring of 2009.
 Both systems consist of strategically placed sirens that will be used to warn Brown, the Port, Johnson & Wales and surrounding community in the event of a life threatening emergency.

 Learn more about the 'Port of Providence Emergency Siren Warning System' (PPESWS)